Levomilnacipran

 - Protein binding

-22% bound to human plasma protein over concentration range of 10 to 1000 ng/mL.
+Levomilnacipran is 22% bound to plasma proteins over the concentration range of 10 to 1000 ng/mL.4

 - Metabolism

-Hepatic.
-Levomilnacipran undergoes desethylation to form desethyl levomilnacipran and hydroxylation to form p-hydroxy-levomilnacipran.
-Desethylation is facilitated primarily by CYP3A4 and by CYP2C8, 2C19, 2D6, and 2J2 to a lesser extent.
-Both metabolites undergo further conjugation with glucuronide to form conjugates.
+Levomilnacipran undergoes desethylation to form desethyl levomilnacipran (or N-desethyl levomilnacipran) and hydroxylation to form p-hydroxy-levomilnacipran, which are pharmacologically inactive.
+Both oxidative metabolites can undergo further glucuronidation.
+Desethylation is primarily catalyzed by CYP3A4 with minor contributions by CYP2C8, 2C19, 2D6, and 2J2.3,4

 - Route of elimination

 Levomilnacipran and its metabolites are eliminated primarily by renal excretion.
-58% of the dose is excreted in urine as unchanged levomilnacipran.
-N-desethyl levomilnacipran is the major metabolite excreted in the urine and accounted for approximately 18% of the dose.
-Other identifiable metabolites excreted in the urine are levomilnacipran glucuronide (4%), desethyl-levomilnacipran glucuronide (3%), p-hydroxy levomilnacipran glucuronide (1%), and p-hydroxylevomilnacipran (1%).
-The metabolites are inactive.
+Following oral administration of 14C-levomilnacipran solution, approximately 58% of the dose is excreted in urine as unchanged levomilnacipran.
+N-desethyl levomilnacipran was the major metabolite excreted in the urine, accounting for approximately 18% of the dose.
+Other identifiable metabolites excreted in the urine were levomilnacipran glucuronide (4%), desethyl levomilnacipran glucuronide (3%), p-hydroxy levomilnacipran glucuronide (1%), and p-hydroxy levomilnacipran (1%).4

 - Half-life